esuleman/TFTutorials/README.md

 ## How to Link a Working YAML

 In the repository we provided a generic YAML file to use on any TFDS dataset.
-Fill in the blanks for your specific TensorFlow Dataset.
+Fill it in to work with your specific TensorFlow Dataset.

 *Scaling to multiple GPUs here*